 Many of our guests are repeat customers.
 The cottage is ideal for a couple looking for a romantic getaway or for small families wanting to relax on the coast.

-Broadstairs Cottage has a double bedroom, a single bedroom and a cot is also available if your child is under 3.
+Broadstairs Cottage is pet and smoke free.
+It has a double bedroom, a single bedroom and a cot is also available if your child is under 3.

 |Size||Sleeps up to 3, 2 bedrooms|